We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 Size

-A full-grown Doxie-Collie mix can range from a small dog to a medium-sized one.
+A full-grown Doxie-Collie mix can range from small to medium-sized dogs.
 It all depends on the parents.

 Dachshund Border-Collie pups often have an elongated frame inherited from their Doxie parents.